Biden to sign Respect for Marriage Act, reflecting his and the country's evolution

 It's been quite the turnabout — and really it's come in the last 10 years.

-During the 2008 campaign, Biden, as former President Obama's running mate affirmed in a vice-presidential debate, "No. Barack Obama nor I support redefining from a civil side what constitutes marriage."
+During the 2008 campaign, Biden, as former President Barack Obama's running mate, affirmed in a vice-presidential debate, "No. Barack Obama nor I support redefining from a civil side what constitutes marriage."

 It was a delicate line the Democrats were walking then.
 In 2004, the issue of same-sex marriage was a lightning rod.
 Anti-same-sex marriage amendments were put on various state ballots.
 Then-President George W. Bush backed a constitutional ban on same-sex marriage, and white Christian evangelicals helped Bush win reelection.